-For example, if you generate 70% of your customers via organic search – wouldn’t it be best to further invest in organic search, rather than try to obtain more customers via channels that do not convert anywhere near as well.
+For example, if you generate 70% of your customers via organic search – wouldn’t it be best to further invest in organic search, rather than try to obtain more customers via channels that do not convert anywhere near as well?

 If you run a start-up, small or medium-sized business, investing in the channels that deliver returns (at least, at the beginning) will be far more beneficial in terms of potential business opportunities.
-For large corporations, marketing budget can most likely be spread across several channels for an extended period of time.
-For smaller businesses, investment must be strategic and tied to specific business goals.
+For large corporations, the marketing budget can most likely be spread across several channels for an extended period of time.
+For smaller businesses, the investment must be strategic and tied to specific business goals.

 Furthermore, by understanding just what channels drive website traffic and lead generation for your business, you can start to tailor content for those specific channels.
 For instance, if most of your leads arrive via organic search, creating more blogs and web pages (which can be found by search engines and searchers) will support that activity.
 Similarly, if you find that a lot of your leads and customers are generated via paid advertising, creating further paid advertising collateral, landing pages and bottom-of-the-funnel content offers (such as product or service landing pages) will help, too.